TestardR/docker-elk-ssl/README.md

 This branch contains my attempt at hardening this setup with self-signed certificates.

 - Added `certs/` folder with helper scripts for creating self-signed certs.
+- Added `storage/` folder and configured docker-compose.yml to mount it as storage for elastic search data so that it can be persisted even if docker containers were to be deleted and recreated.
 - Configured docker-compose, logstash and kibana to use SSL.
 - No longer exposing Elasticsearch ports on localhost.